 Chinchillas do a fantastic job grooming themselves but they do need access to a dust bath at least twice a week.
 We have a chinchilla dust bath house which we place in the cage for about 15 minutes twice a week.
 He goes in and rolls around which makes his coat all soft and fluffy.
 We remove the dust bath house after he is done so he doesn’t make a mess all the time.
 Chinchillas do not need a water bath- avoid getting chinchillas wet as this can be dangerous for their sensitive body temperature.

-While chinchillas do an excellent job keeping themselves clean, they need your help with the habitat.
+While chinchillas do an excellent job keeping their thick fur clean, they need your help with the habitat.
 The cage we have has a pull out drawer for catching his pee and poo so that makes that part much easier.
 The chinchilla cage should be cleaned and disinfected weekly.
 Rinse and allow the cage to completely dry before placing your chinchilla back inside.

 Our chinchilla, Mickey, loves to run around my daughter’s room but she has to prepare her room before letting him out.
-Our chinchilla will chew on wires if my daughter doesn’t unplug and place them out of reach or place something in front of them to block the wires.
+Our chinchilla will chew on wires if my daughter doesn’t unplug and place them out of reach.
+Or place something in front of them to block the electrical cords.
 She also stops up entrance to any small holes under furniture that would make retrieving him hard.
 She does a final sweep to make sure everything is picked up and out of his reach so he doesn’t chew on anything or get dust bunnies in his coat.
 It is good to limit this play time to 30 minutes so they don’t overheat.

 Be gentle when handling chinchillas, they have a very fragile rib cage.
 Most chinchillas are very social animals and they really like company of another chinchilla or interaction with a person.
 However, go slow and respect the signs that show they are comfortable or not happy.
 When we first adopted Mickey, our pet chinchilla, he was not very social.
 He was naturally a little frightened of the change of location and people.
 He would make a “nack”ing noise if we came too close to the cage.
-Then only if we came too close to him.
+Eventually he got more comfortable and only made the noise if we came too close to him.
 Finally, he got used to us and he would come over to the cage bars to get his pets and get his treats.
 Now, he even runs into my daughter’s hands and sometimes he sits on her shoulder.

 Note: You can have bonded chinchilla pairs but you always need a second separate cage (or you could split a tall cage like ours into two cages by adding a barrier) because they can change their mind and could harm or even kill the other.
 They can live completely happy alone as Mickey does with attention from us.